chaara-dev/Whitelist-Bot/README.md

 + add ping after X hours as reminder to approve (maybe)

 + split ApplicationView() into multiple smaller functions to read and edit better
-+   also do the same for the '/approve' and '/deny' commands - remove lots of duplicate code
++   also do the same for the '/approve' and '/deny' commands -> remove lots of duplicate code

-+ look into using sqlite for storage instead -> better integration into existing barebones database?
+! look into using sqlite for storage instead -> better integration into existing barebones database?

++ soon might need to split slash_commands into individual files !?
 ```
 </br>
 </br>